 I. GENERAL RULES AND CONDITIONS

-d) For films in languages others than English, we require English subtitles.
+c) For films in languages others than English, we require English subtitles.

-g) The submitting person must have the permission of the right owner to submit.
+f) The submitting person must have the permission of the right owner to submit.

-h) All rights (music, based on, etc) are clarified by the filmmaker.
+g) All rights (music, based on, etc) are clarified by the filmmaker.

 Please note that submissions which are going against these simple rules will be rejected automatically.

-II.
+III.
 THE SELECTION PROCESS

-b) We determine which titles we would like to present and will contact you should your submission be among the selections.
+b) We will determine which titles we would like to present and will contact you should your submission be among the selections.

-c) By the end of August, every film should have been either accepted or rejected.
+d) By the end of August, every film should have been either accepted or rejected.
 In any case, you will hear back from us.

-We are looking forward to your movie!
+We are looking forward to get your movie submitted!